-The school has arrangements with regard to the taking and use of images, which is linked to our safeguarding and child protection policy.
-This covers the wide range of devices which can be used for taking/recording images e.g. cameras, mobile-phones, smart phones, tablets, webcams etc. and arrangements for the use of these by staff, parents and visitors.
+The school has arrangements regarding the taking and use of images, which is linked to our safeguarding and child protection policy.
+This covers the wide range of devices which can be used for taking/recording images e.g. cameras, mobile-phones, smart phones, tablets, web cams etc. and arrangements for the use of these by staff, parents and visitors.